wojtuch/model-quickstarter/README.md

 You can use this tool for creating models of DBpedia Spotlight in your language.

-* docker run -it dbpediaspotlight/model-quickstarter
+* docker run -it dbpediaspotlight/model-quickstarter bash
 * cd model-quickstarter/
 * ./prepare.sh